astuhlmacher/astuhlmacher.github.io/_pages/publications.md

 # 2023

-* A. Stuhlmacher, S. Guikema, and J. L. Mathieu, ``Assessing Network Resilience under an Optimal Water Pumping Control Strategy to Provide Frequency Regulation'', In: (Review).
+* A. Stuhlmacher, S. Guikema, and J. L. Mathieu, "Assessing Network Resilience under an Optimal Water Pumping Control Strategy to Provide Frequency Regulation", In: (Review).

-* C. Ten, A. Stuhlmacher, Y. Tang, and L. Dilworth, ``Operational Planning for Emerging Distribution System: A Unique Perspective of Grid  Expansion'', In: (Review).
+* C. Ten, A. Stuhlmacher, Y. Tang, and L. Dilworth, "Operational Planning for Emerging Distribution Systems: A Unique Perspective on Grid  Expansion", In: (Review).

-* A. Stuhlmacher, ``Optimal Scheduling and Control of Uncertain Coupled Power-Water Distribution Networks''.
+* A. Stuhlmacher, "Optimal Scheduling and Control of Uncertain Coupled Power-Water Distribution Networks".
 PhD Thesis.
 University of Michigan.
 May 2023.
 DOI: [10.7302/7426](https://dx.doi.org/10.7302/7426).

     <details>